kindelia/Kindelia/WHITEBOOK.md

 the creators, as most projects do.

-Note we do intend to launch a token for our foundation as a contract *inside* Kindelia, but it will not be *part* of the network, nor coupled to Kindelia's protocol in any way, as things should be.
-Since Kindelia shouldn't require high maintenance costs, that asset will be used mostly to fund the development of the HVM, its next-gen parallel compilers and processors.
+Note we do intend to launch a token for our foundation as a contract *inside* K-Chan, but it will not be *part* of the network, nor coupled to K-Chan's protocol in any way, as things should be.
+Since K-Chan shouldn't require high maintenance costs, that asset will be used mostly to fund the development of the HVM, its next-gen parallel compilers and processors.